hgploutz/coding-dojo-bootcamp-repo/.ipynb_checkpoints/README-checkpoint.md

   <img src = "https://github.com/hgploutz/food-sales-predictions/blob/main/HighVisLime.png">
 </p>

-Our model guessed that sales would be near the lowest we've seen, around 61.99.
+Our model predicted value for high Visibility is 361.28.
 To understand why the model made this guess, we used a tool called LIME.

-In this specific case, the factors that made the most difference were the type of outlet (if it was a Grocery Store), the item's price, if the store was established in 1985, and if the items were classified as 'Others' or 'Hard Drinks'.
-These factors were particularly influential in leading the model to its low sales prediction.
-But remember, these factors might not be as influential in other predictions.
-They were just key for this one.
+In this specific case, the factors that made the most difference were that the type was Grocery Store, Supermarket, and Item MRP.

+- Just selling the item at a Grocery store significantly decreased the prediction by about 2,000
+- If the item was sold at a Supermarket, then it would decrease the prediction by just over 400
+- If the item had an MRP of a little over 140, then it would increase the prediction by 403

 ## Limitations & Next Steps